rachel-mclean/dig333-devlog/README.md

     1. Two batteries in series deliver twice the voltage, while two batteries in parallel deliver either "the same current for twice as long or twice the current for the same amount of time."
     1. If resistance in a circuit remains the same, how will increased voltage effect current?
         * Since I = V / R, increasing voltage increases current (amperage).

+## Week 3

+### Context

+- THE CRITICAL ENGINEERING MANIFESTO
+    1. Summarize the article(s) in 3-4 sentences.
+Also include...

+    1. "The Critical Engineer looks to the history of art, architecture, activism, philosophy and invention and finds exemplary works of Critical Engineering.
+Strategies, ideas and agendas from these disciplines will be adopted, re-purposed and deployed."
+This quote emphasizes how engineering is not disattached from the rest of the world.
+It intersects with multitudes of other field and is strengthened, beautified, and informed by other disciplines.

+    1. 1 related comment on the reading(s)

+    1. What do you think is meant by the last axiom — "The Critical Engineer considers the exploit to be the most desirable form of exposure."
+The word exploit usually has a negative connotation, but it seems to be framed positively in this statement.
+Perhaps the statement is suggesting that the sharing, borrowing, or even stealing of engineering/coding ideas is a necessary phenomenon?
+Would you go as far as to say that this phenomenon is desirable?

+### Experiments
+1. Name of the experiment
+    1. Text, photos, etc.
+    1. Describe the most important thing you learned (to share in class)
+    1. Write a quiz question (which we will discuss in class)